andrewcooke/choochoo/docs/analysis.md

   `owner` aond `constraint` values that are provided by `Data.statistics()`.

+* **Activities** - a list of all the Activities (ie activity *types* - eg Bike, Run, etc).

+      d.activities()

-* **Activity Statistics** - these are measures calculated for each activity diary entry (eg each bike ride).
-For example, the total time active.
+* **Activity Journals** - entries for the activities themselves.
-  The statistic names are available from `.statistics(...)` and the `.activity_statistics()` method returns a pandas DataFrame containing data for the given statistic(s) for each diary entry.

-* **Summary Statistics** - these are calculated regularly (eg once per month) and summarise the activity statistics mentioned above.
-The `.summary_statistics(...)` method returns a pandas DataFrame containing a tuple of values for each statistic.
-This tuple has the min, max and quartile values for the given period.

-* **Activity Diary** - these are the values imported from the FIT file for the activity diary entry (eg position, heart rate, etc).
-The available diary entries are listed in `.activity_diary_names()` and the `.activity_diary(...)` method returns, for a *single* name, a set of DataFrames that contain data for each timespan (eg lap, or data between auto-pauses).
-  Note that the `x` and `y` columns contain data in "web coordinates" suitable for plotting on Google Maps etc.

-In addition, the `Data` instance provides direct access to:

-* **Diary Data** - these are the values in the diary entries (mood, resting heart rate, etc).
-The `.diaries()` method returns a DataFrame with all data.

-* **Injury Data** - these are the "pain" scores and notes for each injury.
-  The available injuries are listed by `.injury_names()` and the DataFrames provide via a map (dct) from name to frame via `.injuries(...)`.
+      d.activity_journals('Bike')

+* **Activiy Waypoints** - time series assiciated with a single activity.

+      d.activity_waypoints('Bike', '2018-02-18 10:26:56')

-The various methods above that take a name can typically take a list of names (comma separated or as separated arguments) and regular expressions.
+The various methods above typically take a list of names or SQL patterns.
+The returned DataFrames usually have the date / time information as index.
-This can lead to some confusion if the name contains characters with special meaning for regexps (in particular parentheses).

-DataFrames usually have the date / time information as index.

 ## Plotting Data